 Nagycsarnok (Great Market Hall) – The Great Market Hall is one of the historical markets in central Budapest.
 Located on the Pest side of the Danube River, it was first built in 1897.
 It’s honestly a great place to grab some lunch (grab a Langos from upstairs at the last food stall on the west side) and buy some souvenirs, locally made goods and wines.
 I did a bit of shopping here on the first day I arrived, it’s a great place to explore.

 Ruszwurm Cukraszda – Located in the historic Buda Castle area and near the Matthias Church, I highly recommend this historic Cukraszda (Bakery/Cafe), especially on a beautiful day in the summer.
 It’s a very popular spot with limited seating, but it’s well worth the wait for some of the best cakes and baked treats you will ever have.
-Ruszwurm Cukraszda was founded in 1827 and a favourite of the Empress Elisabeth of Austria (know to the locals as Sissi).
+Ruszwurm Cukraszda was founded in 1827 and a favourite of the Empress Elisabeth of Austria (known to the locals as Sissi).
 She actually took baked goods from this bakery to her home in Vienna when she was leaving Budapest and would even have items shipped to her, this is actually the rumoured start of the traditional Dobos Torta, a cake with a caramel “crust” on top to preserve the freshness of the cake.
-I loved the Dobos Torta, the Ruzswurm Kremes (Cream Cake) and a Rose froccs (rose wine with sparking water).
+I tried and loved the Dobos Torta, the Ruzswurm Kremes (Cream Cake) and a Rose froccs (rose wine with sparking water).
 I came here a couple times during my stay as the prices were so reasonable and the cakes were so delicious.

 Terv Presszo – Located about a block from the main pedestrianized streets near St. Stephen’s Basilica, Terv Presszo is a great mid range option for a home cooked Hungarian meal.
-I had the Chicken Paprikas here with Nokedli (a Hungarian Dumpling) and it was really good, pair with a glass of local Rose wine.
+I had the Chicken Paprikas here with Nokedli (a Hungarian Dumpling) and it was really good, paired with a glass of local Rose wine.
 The atmosphere is quite funky but speaks to the experience.
 All the dishes are quite generous in regards to portion size, the desserts are massive!
 Highly recommend this place as I visited here with a friend from Budapest.

 Gelarto Rosa – Again, found this gem on Instagram and so glad I did.
 They do many different flavours of gelato and even have some pretty interesting flavours including vegan ones.
 The best part, they form your ice cream cone into a rose by forming petals.
 You can build in a few different flavours and it’s amazing gelato!
 Located right near the St. Stephen’s Basilica, it’s a must try.
 Be prepared that in the summer the lines can get long and make sure you have cash (Hungarian Forint).